Catholic Association: Strengths

-The Catholic Association was originally aristocratic in its composition, and some of the gentry (Such as Richard Lalor Sheil) held relatively conservative views.
-However Daniel O'Connell held an enormous influence over the society and largely dictated the policies it pursued.
-It was radical in nature, but also extremely loyal to the crown in appearance.
-This had been the strategy of the previous major catholic group, the Catholic Committee of the 1790s which achieved major Catholic Relief in 1793.
+The Catholic Association was originally aristocratic in its composition, and some of the gentry (such as Richard Lalor Sheil) held relatively conservative views.
+However, Daniel O'Connell held an enormous influence over society and largely dictated the policies it pursued.
+It was radical in nature but also extremely loyal to the crown in appearance.
+This had been the strategy of the previous major Catholic group, the Catholic Committee of the 1790s, which achieved major Catholic Relief in 1793.

-Since the aims of the Catholic Association were fairly moderate, and the organisation remained loyal to the monarch, British MPs were conceptually more willing to pass Catholic emancipation.
-The matter had been discussed in London since the 1800 Act of Union, when the Prime Minister Pitt and most of his colleagues had resigned from the cabinet when emancipation was denied by the king.
-Henry Grattan continued to support the cause and Catholic emancipation had been passed by the House of Commons previously by a majority of six, but it was rejected in the House of Lords, and generally by King George III, who reigned until 1820.
+Since the aims of the Catholic Association were fairly moderate and the organization remained loyal to the monarch, British MPs were conceptually more willing to pass Catholic emancipation.
+The matter had been discussed in London since the 1800 Act of Union, when the Prime Minister Pitt and most of his colleagues resigned from the cabinet when emancipation was denied by the king.
+Henry Grattan continued to support the cause, and Catholic emancipation had been passed by the House of Commons previously by a majority of six, but it was rejected in the House of Lords and generally by King George III, who reigned until 1820.

-The biggest strength of the Catholic Association was that the Catholic Church helped in the collection of the Catholic Rent.
-Also Catholic priests held sermons in favour of Catholic emancipation.
-This meant that it was easy for the members to pay the Catholic Rent and it would attract more members as the message of Catholic emancipation was being spread throughout Ireland.
+The biggest strength of the Catholic Association was that the Catholic Church helped in the collection of the Catholic rent.
+Catholic priests also held sermons in favor of Catholic emancipation.
+This meant that it was easy for the members to pay the Catholic rent, and it would attract more members as the message of Catholic emancipation was being spread throughout Ireland.
 Sir Robert Peel believed the alliance of the Catholic Association and the Catholic Church was a "powerful combination".

-From 1826, the Catholic Association began to use its funds to support pro-emancipation MPs in elections.
-They used its money and manpower to campaign for the candidate to be elected into parliament to pressure the government from within to pass Catholic emancipation.
+In 1826, the Catholic Association began to use its funds to support pro-emancipation MPs in elections.
+They used their money and manpower to campaign for the candidate to be elected into parliament to pressure the government from within to pass Catholic emancipation.

 The turning point came in 1828, when two factors came into play.
 The first was that the Catholic Church took over the collection of the Catholic Rent and effectively the Catholic Association itself.
-The other was that by 1828 Daniel O'Connell's reputation had increased dramatically.
-O'Connell was an internationally recognised figure and was seen as one of the leading figures in liberal thinking.
-This successful campaign led on to, but must be distinguished from, his later efforts to end the union with Britain, to increase the franchise and to end the payment of tithes.
-O'Connell's particular talent was to push the emancipation process along in an organised way.
+The other was that by 1828, Daniel O'Connell's reputation had increased dramatically.
+O'Connell was an internationally recognized figure and was seen as one of the leading figures in liberal thinking.
+This successful campaign led on to, but must be distinguished from, his later efforts to end the union with Britain, to increase the franchise, and to end the payment of tithes.
+O'Connell's particular talent was to push the emancipation process along in an organized way.